Soldiers' Monument (Santa Fe, New Mexico): Chiseling

 On August 8, 1974, the word "savage" was chiseled off.
-The chairman of the All-Indian Pueblo Council, Del Lovato, stated "I'm happy it's off [the word 'savage'] and I hope it stays off, period."
+Del Lovato, the chairman of the All-Indian Pueblo Council (now the All Pueblo Council of Governors), stated "I'm happy it's off [the word 'savage'] and I hope it stays off, period."
 It was reported that a young man wearing a hard hat walked into the plaza and chiseled out the word "savage" from the monument.
 His identity has never been confirmed, although a woman claims it was her father.
 The Santa Fe New Mexican newspaper reported that the man was described as being "in his 20s and having long blond hair" worn in a pony tail.
 A witness stated that no one questioned the man because he "looked official."
-At the time of the incident, the state historian, Dr. Myra Ellen Jenkins, said her "immediate reaction was that I doubt it was an Indian [who performed the chisling] but some Anglo kook."
+At the time of the incident, the state historian, Dr. Myra Ellen Jenkins, said her "immediate reaction was that I doubt it was an Indian [who performed the chiseling] but some Anglo kook."
 She went on to add that "Vandalism is not an Indian characteristic.
 Protest, yes; vandalism, no."